Marc van Iersel and Stephanie Burnett

 Does it really work?

 To test this irrigation approach and to determine how much water petunias need for good growth, we grew them at substrate water levels ranging from 5 to 40%.
 Irrigation was controlled with EC-5 probes in the substrate, which were connected to a data logger.
 For the first nine days after transplanting seedlings, all substrates were kept well-watered to allow the plants to establish.
-Afterwards, our irrigation system maintained substrate water content (treatments ranging from 5-40%) for 20 days, and then plants were harvested.
+Afterwards, our irrigation system maintained substrate water content (treatments ranging from 5 to 40%) for 20 days, and then plants were harvested.

 Our irrigation system performed very well throughout the entire study (Figure 1).
 As soon as the substrate water content in a particular container had dried out to the irrigation set point, our automated irrigation system started irrigating that tray.
 The water content of the substrate generally was kept slightly above the set point.

 A higher substrate water set point for irrigation resulted in more frequent waterings.
 Although the irrigation quantity increased with increasing substrate water levels, there was no leaching in any of the treatments.
 Even the largest plant received only 650 mL (about 21 fl. oz.) of water during the last 20 days of the experiment.
-Daily water use in the treatment with the highest water use ranged from only 15-20 mL/plant/day (just over one tablespoon!) when the plants were small to 45 mL/plant/day (3 tablespoons) at the end of the experiment.
+Daily water use in the treatment with the highest water use ranged from only 15 to 20 mL/plant/day (just over one tablespoon!) when the plants were small to 45 mL/plant/day (3 tablespoons) at the end of the experiment.

 Plant growth increased with increasing substrate water content, but there was little difference between the 25, 30, 35, and 40% treatments (Figure 2 left, 3).
 Since plant growth was highly correlated with the amount of water the plants received (Figure 2 right), controlling irrigation based on substrate water content may be a feasible method for controlling growth of rapidly elongating plants.